Shop U.S. Nickels (1866-Present)

 $458.00 $471.00

-1885 Liberty V Nickel F/VF Details Key Date Decent Eye Appeal Nice Strike
+1885 Liberty V Nickel G/VG Details Key Date Nice Eye Appeal Nice Strike

-1885 Liberty V Nickel F/VF Details Key Date Decent Eye Appeal Nice Strike
+1885 Liberty V Nickel G/VG Details Key Date Nice Eye Appeal Nice Strike

-This 1885 Liberty V Nickel has decent eye appeal and nice strike.
-Very dark and surfaces a bit rough.
-Good value!
-Grade: F/VF Details
+This 1885 Liberty V Nickel has nice eye appeal and nice strike.
+The coin has been cleaned in the past.
+Great value!
+Grade: G/VG Details

 Read more